dellixx/3DG-TE/README.md

 # 3DG-TE

-Codes for the paper TeAST: Temporal Knowledge Graph Embedding via Archimedean Spiral Timeline
+## Codes for the paper Leveraging 3D Gaussian for Temporal Knowledge Graph Embedding